-Responsibilities for this position include supporting the faculty/PI in securing research funding, maintaining laboratory budget, maintaining laboratory protocols, and actively monitoring and facilitating the day-to-day operations of the laboratory.
-This will include inventory management, purchasing general laboratory supplies, and coordinating with Stanford Environmental Health & Safety.
-The role will also include supporting student and postdoctoral researchers in certain laboratory techniques and skills, including but not limited to chemical synthesis and characterization.
-Prior experience with small and large animal translational models is preferred but not required.
-The successful candidate will be able to conduct experiments independently and collaboratively within our interdisciplinary team, under the supervision of the PI.
-Because the LSRP will frequently interact with a team of graduate and postdoctoral researchers, they must have the ability to communicate scientific concepts clearly.
+The Rocks and Geomaterials Laboratory (RGL) in the Department of Geological Sciences is seeking a Laboratory Manager to join our interdisciplinary team of engineers and scientists.
+Research in the RGL laboratory focuses on the acoustic and mechanical characterization of rocks and geomaterials for applications in fluid injection and storage in the Earth's underground, energy sources, and manufacturing processes, among others.
+Responsibilities for this position include supporting the faculty/PI in maintaining laboratory protocols, actively monitoring and facilitating the day-to-day operations of the laboratory, and securing research funding.
+Maintaining and facilitating laboratory operations will include inventory management, purchasing general laboratory supplies, and coordinating with Stanford Environmental Health & Safety.
+The role also includes supporting student and postdoctoral researchers in laboratory techniques and skills, including but not limited to the characterization of physical and mechanical properties.
+Prior experience with rocks and materials characterization is preferred but not required.
+The successful candidate will be able to conduct experiments independently and collaboratively within our team, under the supervision of the PI.
+Because the RGL interacts with a team of graduate and postdoctoral researchers, the successful candidate must have good interpersonal skills, be a team player, and have the ability to communicate scientific concepts clearly.

-Oversee the daily activities of the laboratory including lab maintenance; maintain lab stock, manage chemical inventory and safety records, and provide general lab support as needed.
-Assist with purchasing laboratory supplies and equipment.
+Oversee the daily activities of the laboratory including maintenance; maintain laboratory stock, manage chemical inventory and safety records, and provide general laboratory support as needed.
+Purchasing laboratory supplies and equipment under minimal supervision of principal investigator or financial manager;

 Perform ongoing literature review to remain current with new procedures and related research; apply to ongoing research and development of new protocols.

-PhD or MSc in the Chemical Sciences or related field with advanced experience in laboratory management.
+PhD or MSc in Physics, Geophysics, Rock Mechanics, and Civil Engineering or related field with advanced experience in laboratory management.

 Comprehensive understanding of scientific principles.